 A copy of offer letter issued by Monash University Malaysia

 Original Student Pass/Visa Approval Letter issued by the Immigration Department of Malaysia

 Original Visa with Reference Letter (VDR) issued by the Immigration Department of Malaysia

 Immigration officials will place a Special Pass stamp in your passport when you present a VAL and a copy of your offer letter at the airport.
 The Special Pass is only valid for 14-30 days.

 Medical Screening and Student Pass Endorsement

-All new international students are required to do a post-arrival medical screening.
+It is a requirement for you to complete a post-arrival medical screening.
 The medical screening is a health check that consists of a general examination by the examining doctor, blood and urine tests as well as a chest X-ray examination test.